Summer Open House

 The program is a full-time professional doctoral program requiring completion of 112 credits beyond the bachelor’s degree.
 The course work is taken in a prescribed sequence over nine semesters as provided here and all course work is required.
 The program requires a total of 34 weeks of full-time clinical training.
 During the clinical affiliations, students work under the direct supervision of a licensed physical therapist.

-Licensure Pass Rate – All graduating students (100 percent) of the classes of 2016 and 2017 passed the national physical therapy licensure examination.
-This data is true for every cohort that has graduated with a DPT since 2010 until most recent data in 2017.
+Licensure Pass Rate – All graduating students (100 percent) of the classes of 2016, 2017, and 2018 passed the national physical therapy licensure examination.
+This data is true for every cohort that has graduated with a DPT since 2010 until most recent data.
 Please see the Federation of State Boards of Physical Therapy for further details.

 **The classes of 2015, 2016 and 2017 each achieved a 100 percent first-attempt pass rate on the National Physical Therapy Examination.